alkem-io/excalidraw-fork/README.md

   # example:
   git push --set-upstream origin 0.18.0-alkemio-2
 ```
+Create a Pull Request to develop in excalidraw-fork repository

 ### Build and publish the new npm package:
-Find in json files any `'alkemio-X'` and set the version you want to publish
+Find in json files any `'alkemio-X'` and make sure the version matches the number that should be published.
+`yarn:publish` is going to ask for the version number again and it can bump the number but you can just repeat the current version number if it's correct.

 ```
 yarn
 cd packages/excalidraw